harrycresswell/harry/site/content/articles/adding-external-articles-to-list-page.md

 slug: "hugo-external-articles"
 ---

- Lately I’ve been publishing article [here](/articles/) on my personal [Hugo](/imprint/) site and on [Medium](https://medium.com/@harrycresswell).
+ Lately I’ve been publishing articles both [here](/articles/) on my personal site and on [Medium](https://medium.com/@harrycresswell).
 It seems to be fairly common practice these days.
 Perhaps you’re doing something similar?

-The more I publish on different websites, the more I want to keep track of everything I’ve written in one place.
-In order to stay organised, it made sense to add my Medium articles to [my articles page](/articles/).
+In order to stay organised — as I publish on various sites — it seems logic to try and keep track of everything I’m writing in one place, that means here on my personal site.

-To do this I came up with a super simple solution for displaying posts from both external sources (i.e. Medium) and internal posts in the same post list, without having to duplicate the articles each time.

-You’ll find this useful if like me you publish articles on multiple sites and want to link to all of them from the list page on your Hugo site.
+To do this I came up with a super simple solution which extends the typical [Hugo List template](https://gohugo.io/templates/lists/) to include posts from external sources (in this case Medium).
+You’ll find this useful if like me you publish articles on multiple sites and want to link to all of them from one posts page on your [Hugo](https://gohugo.io/) site, without having to duplicate articles.

 _For a quick demo of this in action click on a few of my [articles](/articles/) and you’ll notice some link to internal pages on this site and some link to external sources._